wojtkow/TeslaMonitor/README.md

 ### Price
 You can limit maximum price of car using that parameter.
-- maxPrice - price in local currency, set to 0 if doesn't matter
+- maxPrice - price in local currency, set to 0 if doesn't matter.

 Example:
 ```
 maxPrice = 250250